calwas/AwsScheduleLambda/SampleLambdaFunction/Readme.md

 # Sample AWS Lambda Function

 The `SampleLambdaFunction` project provides a simple AWS Lambda function written in C# for .NET Core.
-The function is used by the `ScheduleLambdaFunction` to demonstrate how to configure a Lambda function to be invoked on a schedule.
+The function is used by the `ScheduleLambdaFunction` application to demonstrate how to configure a Lambda function to be invoked on a schedule.

 ## Source code files

 * `Function.cs` : Simple Lambda function.
-Logs its input arguments and returns a JSON SUCCESS string.
+Logs its input arguments and returns a JSON "SUCCESS" string.

 ## Build the project